Tape Head

-Tape Head is the seventh studio album by heavy metal/hard rock trio King's X, released in 1998 via Metal Blade Records.
+Tape Head is the seventh studio album by American rock band King's X, released in 1998 via Metal Blade Records.

 A music video was made for the song "Fade".
 "World" is a reworked song from the band's Sneak Preview demos.
 The controversial unreleased track "Quality Control" is included on the album, but has been re-titled to "Happy".
 The majority of the lyrics are now different, including the lack of profanity.

 The album cover picture is that of Doug Pinnick wrapped in recording tape.

 According to Pinnick, he brought the songs "Happy", "Cupid" and "Hate You", and Ty Tabor brought "Ocean" to the Tape Head recording sessions.
 All other songs were band created during the recording session.

-The song "Walter Bela Farkas" was recorded live August 8, 1996 at the Tramps nightclub in New York City.
+The song "Walter Bela Farkas" was recorded live August 8, 1996, at the Tramps nightclub in New York City.

 Track listing

 All songs written by King's X.